 - What marketing/advertising have I seen in another industry that I would like to try?

-- Does my company have a branding style guide (fonts, colors, logo use rules)?
+- Does my company have a branding style guide (fonts, colors, logo use rules, communication style with customers and vendors)?

 - What kind of license does my company have for the fonts and images that are vital to my brand?
 Can they be legally shared with a contractor?
 (If not, the price of the fonts and images needed will have to be rolled into the project fee.)